 - learn to interpret the emotions of a poem by giving it a close reading

 - engage in active learning by memorizing a poem through the use of “body memory” and gestures

 - see language arts highlighted on the national stage

 The competition levels are structured like the National Spelling Bee.
 Students compete first at the classroom and then at the school level.
-Schools select one candidate to send to the regional finals where one winner will continue to the state competition in Tacoma.
-The state winner receives a cash prize and an expenses-paid trip to Washington DC, where the national finals take place.
+Schools select one candidate to send to the regional finals where one winner will continue to the state competition.
+The state winner receives a cash prize and an advances to the national finals.
 The national finalist is awarded a $20,000 scholarship.
 Second- and third-place winners receive $10,000 and $5,000 scholarships, respectively.
 In addition, state and national winners earn a stipend that enables their school library to purchase books.
 Last year, over 200,000 students participated in the program.
 If you are interested in participating, contact firstname.lastname@example.org.
 Poetry Out Loud is sponsored nationally by the National Endowment for the Arts and the Poetry Foundation and is administered statewide by the Washington State Arts Commission.

 For the 2020-2021 competition year, the regional, state, and national contests will each be held virtually, in order to ensure the safety and health of participating students and staff.
 The regional finals will be held as an online event on February 6, 2021, and the event will be free and open to the public.
 Winners from each of the regional schools will submit videos to be evaluated by local judges.
 Registration for Poetry Out Loud is open through November 16, 2020.